mantou132/gem/packages/gem/docs/en/004-blog/003-create-gem-app.md

-# Use `create-gem-app` to build a front-end project
+# Use CGA to build a front-end project

 [`create-gem-app`](https://github.com/mantou132/create-gem-app) is a command line tool that can quickly build your front-end project based on the template repo: